lukehsiao/tecs-hardware-kbc/README.md

 hardware, we provide instructions that do not use a GPU, and scale back the number of documents significantly.

+We provide a command-line interface for each component.
+For more detailed options, run `transistors -h`, `opamps -h`, or `circular_connectors -h` to see a list of all possible options.

 ### Transistors

-To run relation extraction on the transistor dataset, you can use the `transistors` CLI provided by this repository.
-See `transistors -h` for a list of commandline options.
 To run extraction from 500 train documents, and evaluate the resulting score on the test set, you can run the following command.
+If `--max-docs` is not specified, the entire dataset will be parsed.
+If you have an NVIDIA GPU with CUDA support, you can also pass on the index of the GPU to use, e.g., `--gpu=0`.

 ```bash
 $ createdb transistors
 $ transistors --stg-temp-min --stg-temp-max --polarity --ce-v-max --parse --first-time --max-docs 500 --parallel 4 --conn-string="postgresql://<user>:<pw>@<host>:<port>/transistors"
 ```

+#### Output
+This executable will output 5 files.
+1. A log file located in the `hack/transistors/logs` directory, which will show runtimes and quality metrics.
+2. `hack/transistors/ce_v_max_dev_probs.csv`, a CSV file of maximum collector-emitter voltage entities from the development set and their corresponding probabilities, which is used later in analysis.
+3. `hack/transistors/ce_v_max_test_probs.csv`, a CSV file of maximum collector-emitter voltage entities from the test set and their corresponding probabilities, which is used later in analysis.
+4. `hack/transistors/polarity_dev_probs.csv`, a CSV file of polarity entities from the development set and their corresponding probabilities, which is used later in analysis.
+5. `hack/transistors/polarity_test_probs.csv`, a CSV file of polarity entities from the test set and their corresponding probabilities, which is used later in analysis.

+We include these output files from a run on the complete dataset in this repository.

 ### Op Amps